onzfonz/comp227/src/content/5/en/part5b.md

 }
 ```

-If the type of a passed prop is wrong, e.g. if we try to define the <i>handleSubmit</i> prop as a string, then this will result in the following warning:
+If the type of a passed prop is wrong, e.g. if we try to define the `handleSubmit` prop as a string, then this will result in the following warning:

 ![console error saying handleSubmit expected a function](../../images/5/16.png)